Childhood Education: A study by a teacher and astrologerApril 24, 2018

 This first hand version of the events leading up to publication of my research on adolescent behaviour and lunar phases appeared in the Autumn equinox 2017 edition of The Career Astrologer published by The Organization for Professional Astrologers and is posted here with grateful permission.

 My research into adolescent behaviour and lunar phases first made the astrology headlines with the Astrology News Service in 2016.
 The original research was made possible with a grant from the American Federation of Astrologers (2016) and is published and available on Amazon here.
 This research is also referenced in Peter Marko’s Lunar Effect Bibliography (2017).
-I also presented the results of my astrological research at the Kepler Conference 2016 and will be presenting updates to include primary school data at this conference in 2018.
+I also presented the results of my astrological research at the Kepler Conference 2016 and was later awarded with an honorary PhD by the Krishnamurti Institute of Astrology in 2018.

 Copyright: Alex Trenoweth, 2017